sriharinidass-24/Sales-dashboard-intern_task2/README.md

 3. **Monthly Sales Trend – 2023**
    - **Type:** Line Chart (Cumulative)
-   - **Insight:** Total sales increased steadily throughout the year, with strong growth in the final months.
+   - **Insight:** A steady upward trend in total sales is visible, peaking sharply in the later part of 2023.

 4. **Top 10 Sales Representatives by Sales**
    - **Type:** Bar Chart
-   - **Insight:** Alice and Charlie lead in sales performance, with strong contributions from David and Bob.
+   - **Insight:**  David and Bob lead in sales performance, with significant contribution from Eve, Alice and Charlie.

 ---